rishimukherjee/instamojo-php-api-wrapper/README.md

 Assists you to programmatically create, edit and delete Links on Instamojo in PHP.

 **Note**: If you're using this wrapper with our sandbox environment `https://test.instamojo.com/` then you should pass `'https://test.instamojo.com/api/1.1/'` as third argument to the `Instamojo` class while initializing it.
+API key and Auth token for the same can be obtained from https://test.instamojo.com/developers/ (Details: [Test Or Sandbox Account](https://instamojo.zendesk.com/hc/en-us/articles/208485675-Test-or-Sandbox-Account)).

     $api = new Instamojo\Instamojo(API_KEY, AUTH_TOKEN, 'https://test.instamojo.com/api/1.1/');